Imran4424/System-Programming-with-C/Pthread/MultiThreading.md

 ### Mutex Lock

-To prevent a race condition, you must ensure mutual exclusion within the critical section of your code (the part that accesses shared mutable state).
+To prevent a race condition, we must ensure mutual exclusion within the critical section of our code (the part that accesses shared mutable state).
 In pthreads, the primary tool for this is a mutex (mutual exclusion lock).
 A mutex acts like a key to a room; only the thread holding the key can enter the room (the critical section).
 Other threads must wait outside until the key is returned.

+Here is the corrected example using `pthread_mutex_t`

 ```cpp
 #include <iostream>